 Reserve the ideal accommodation option on the ferry from Italy to Greece and get fresh and relaxed at your destination!

-Getting to Greece from Italy by ferry is a good way to do this if you drive your own motorhome or caravan.
+When getting to Greece from Italy by ferry, it is good if you drive your own motorhome or caravan.

 Many ferry operators allow campers to pay for a "camping ticket", where you can park on an open deck (with power supply for your vehicle) and stay in your caravan for the whole journey!